jekyll/jekyll/site/docs/plugins.md

 Any file ending in `*.rb` inside this directory will be loaded before Jekyll generates your site.

-In general, plugins you make will fall into one of three categories:
+In general, plugins you make will fall into one of four categories:

 1. Generators
 2. Converters
+3. Processors
-3. Tags
+4. Tags

 ## Generators